 For some conditions, exercises that address the muscles that help keep the scapula in the “down and back” position are typically given early in a patient’s plan of care.

-Sometimes exercise is a way to get you moving when you stay in one position for too long.
-At times, the discomfort you feel can simply be your body telling you that it wants to move
+Sometimes exercise is a way to get you moving when you stay in one position for too long—a way your body tells you that it wants to move

 Surgery